-4. APPROVAL
+4. Approval

 - 4.1.
-If the vehicle type submitted for approval following this amendment meets the requirements of paragraph 5. below, approval of that vehicle type shall be granted. - 4.2.
-An approval number shall be assigned to each type approved.

-Its first two digits shall indicate the series of amendments according to which the approval was granted.
-The same Contracting Party shall not assign the same number to another vehicle type.

-- 4.3.
-Notice of approval or of extension or refusal of approval of a vehicle type pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 2 to this Regulation. - 4.3.1.
-In the event of amendment to the present text, for example, if new limit values are prescribed, the Parties to the Agreement shall be informed which vehicle types already approved comply with the new provisions. - 4.4.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation, an international approval mark consisting of: - 4.4.1.
-A circle surrounding the letter "E" followed by the distinguishing number of the country that has granted approval; 4/
+If the vehicle type submitted for approval following this amendment meets the requirements of paragraph 5., approval of that vehicle type shall be granted. - 4.2.
+An approval number shall be assigned to each type approved. - Its first two digits shall indicate the series of amendments according to which the approval was granted.
+The same Contracting Party shall not assign the same number to another vehicle type. - 4.3.
+Notice of approval or of extension or refusal of approval of a vehicle type pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 2. - 4.3.1.
+In the event of amendment to the present text, for example, if new limit values are prescribed, the Parties to the Agreement shall be informed which vehicle types already approved comply with the new provisions.